|

 A

-chorus of groans, styrofoam and curses greeted the image of the Police Chief.
+chorus of groans, Styrofoam missiles and curses greeted the image of the Police

-"We have given people every opportunity to exercise their First Amendment
+Chief.
+"We have given people every opportunity to exercise their First

-rights and they've responded violently.
-But they'll be made to adjust, very
+Amendment rights and they've responded violently.
+But they'll be made to

-quickly, and lives will be saved.
-It's a clear test of our police minds,"
+adjust, very quickly, and lives will be saved.
+It's a clear test of our police

 "Inside

-guests continue meeting, searching for a common vision that, said keynote
+thousand delegates and guests continue meeting, searching for a common vision

 "I

-doubled my investment in twenty one days!" a full-screened,
+my investment in twenty one days!" a full-screened, peppy real-estate

-the decision whether to perform life-saving surgery on Baby Claire Hoskins,
+doctors are weighing the decision whether to perform life-saving surgery on

 But,

-before that, the Sheriff's deputies returned... one pointing at Andy.
+before the answer could be revealed, the Sheriff's deputies returned... one

 Andy